-The default behaviour (configured by LAZY_COMMITS) of Weblate is to group commits from the same author into one commit if possible.
+The behaviour of Weblate is to group commits from the same author into one commit if possible.
 This greatly reduces the number of commits, however you might need to explicitly tell it to do the commits in case you want to get the VCS repository in sync, eg. for merge (this is by default allowed for Managers group, see Access control).